pesto-students/bibliobazaar-backend-p4-team-chirag-1/README.md

 ![BiblioBazaar](https://user-images.githubusercontent.com/25593090/216880021-35044b2f-03d1-4ef9-ae07-f601691d3705.svg)

-BiblioBazaar is a Consumer to Consumer(C2C) platform where an end user can have books on rent with prices suitable to their need instead of buying expensive books.
-As well as, BiblioBazaar also provides a platform for consumers to earn money by renting out the books they own.
+- BiblioBazaar is a Consumer to Consumer(C2C) platform where an end user can have books on rent with prices suitable to their need instead of buying expensive books
+- As well as, BiblioBazaar also provides a platform for consumers to earn money by renting out the books they own

 <br/>